-Operating revenues: Operating revenues include activities that have the characteristics of exchange transactions, such as 1) student tuition and fees, net of scholarship discounts and allowances, 2) sales and services of auxiliary enterprises or educational activities, 3) most Federal, state and local grants and contracts, and 4) interest on institutional student loans.
+Operating revenues: Operating revenues include activities that have the characteristics of exchange transactions, such as 1) student tuition and fees, net of scholarship discounts and allowances, 2) federal appropriations, 3) sales and services of auxiliary enterprises or educational activities, 4) most Federal, state and local grants and contracts, and 5) interest on institutional student loans.

-Nonoperating revenues: Nonoperating revenues include activities that have the characteristics of nonexchange transactions, such as gifts and contributions, and other revenue sources that are defined as nonoperating revenues by GASB Statement No. 9, Reporting Cash Flows of Proprietary and Nonexpendable Trust Funds and Governmental Entitities That Use Proprietary Fund Accounting and GASB Statement No. 35, Basic Financial Statements and Management's Discussion and Analysis for Public Colleges and Universities, such as state appropriations and investment income.
+Nonoperating revenues: Nonoperating revenues include activities that have the characteristics of nonexchange transactions, such as gifts, contributions, certain federal and state grants, and other revenue sources that are defined as nonoperating revenues by GASB Statement No. 9, Reporting Cash Flows of Proprietary and Nonexpendable Trust Funds and Governmental Entitities That Use Proprietary Fund Accounting and GASB Statement No. 35, Basic Financial Statements and Management's Discussion and Analysis for Public Colleges and Universities, such as state appropriations and investment income.

 Scholarship Discounts and Allowances.
-Student tuition and fee revenues, and certain other revenues from students, are reported net of scholarship discounts and allowances in the Statement of Revenues, Expenses, and Changes in Net Assets.
+Student tuition and fee revenues, and certain other revenues from students, are reported net of scholarship discounts and allowances in the Statement of Revenues, Expenses, and Changes in Net Position.
 Scholarship discounts and allowances are the difference between the stated charge for goods and services provided by the University, and the amount that is paid by students and/or third parties making payments on the students' behalf.
 Certain governmental grants, such as Pell grants, and other Federal, state or nongovernmental programs, are recorded as either operating or nonoperating revenues in the University's financial statements.
 To the extent that revenues from such programs are used to satisfy tuition and fees and other student charges, the University has recorded a scholarship discount and allowance.

 Summer Session.
 Revenues and expenses for the summer session are reported within the fiscal year in which the summer session is predominately conducted.
-Accordingly, only revenues and expenses for the 2011 summer session are reported in the Statement of Revenues, Expenses, and Changes in Net Assets.
-For the 2012 summer session, revenues received prior to June 30, 2012 are reported as deferred revenues in the Statement of Net Assets while expenses paid prior to June 30, 2012 are reported as prepaid expenses.
+Accordingly, only revenues and expenses for the 2012 summer session are reported in the Statement of Revenues, Expenses, and Changes in Net Position.
+For the 2013 summer session, revenues received prior to June 30, 2013 are reported as deferred revenues in the Statement of Net Position while expenses paid prior to June 30, 2013 are reported as prepaid expenses.
 Kansas Board of Regents officials determined this methodology and believe the departure from generally accepted accounting principles will not have a material effect on the University's financial position.

 Reclassifications.
-Certain reclassifications have been made to the 2011 financial statements to conform to the 2012 financial statement presentation.
+Certain reclassifications have been made to the 2012 financial statements to conform to the 2013 financial statement presentation.
 The effects of these reclassifications are discussed in Note 16.

 Use of Estimates.
-The preparation of financial statements in conformity with generally accepted accounting principles require management to make estimates and assumptions that affect certain reported amounts and disclosures.
+The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Actual results could differ from those estimates.